ElysiumRat/TeXstudio_PeriodicTable/README.md

 dlg.add(["1","2"], "Please select:", "selectbox")
 ```

-Whereby the values are contained within an array, as was discussed above.
+Whereby the values are contained within an array.

 Finally, there is `numberbox`: